[ Updated Aug 2, 2023 ]

 How to Apply for Rich Pins

-Doing this manually can be a very complex process, so I will walk you through the steps of doing it with two different plugins, one of which you might already have installed on your blog.
+Doing this manually can be a very complex process, so I’ll walk you through the steps of doing it with two different plugins, one of which you might already have installed on your blog.

 a) Adding metadata using Open Graph and Twitter Card Tags